How to determine how much memory a program is using

 macOS users

-macOS users can see how much memory a program is using in the Activity Monitor.
-Follow the general steps below to access the Activity Monitor in macOS.
+Users on a MacBook or iMac can see how much memory a program is using in the Activity Monitor.
+Follow the steps below to access the Activity Monitor in macOS.